abhisheks008/Play-With-Python/Tic Tac Toe/README.md

 ### LIBRARIES NEEDED

 1. PyGame: Pygame is a cross-platform set of Python modules which is used to create video games.
+Make sure to install PyGame library before playing the game.

 **WHAT I HAD DONE**
-First I decided the Game Design.
-I didnt like the terminal interface, so I decided to use PyGame, which is a library consisting of various useful tools for Video Game Development.
-I decided to use the Google Tic Tac Toe theme.
+1) Import Libraries - pygame and initialize it.
+2) Define the layout of the Tic Tac Toe Board, by drawing four lines with draw_lines() function, and providing necessary arguments such as Screen fill, etc.
+3) Generate basic logic, using a 3x3 list, and updating it everytime player clicks on it.
+Draw figures using draw_figures() function.
+4) Check the winning condition, by iterating over all rows and columns, and two diagonals.
+Create a Winning line if winning condition is satisfied.
+5) Print on screen, if any of the two players won, or is it a tie, if no empty spaces remain.

+### DEMONSTRATION
+I have provided screenshots in the *Images* Folder.

+### Sarthak Joleya ###